Counting geodesics on prime-order $k$-differentials: Proof of Theorem

 Otherwise, assume there is some edge $c$ distinct from $a$ and $b$.
 Once again, the vertices at the top level do not represent $k$-th powers of abelian differentials since neither did locally maximal vertices on $\Gamma$.
-Therefore, the GkRC remains trivial on $\Gamma'$ by \cite[Definition 1.4 (ii)]{BCGGM19}, and we have no conditions imposed on how we can degenerate $V$.
+Therefore, the G$k$RC remains trivial on $\Gamma'$ by \cite[Definition 1.4 (ii)]{BCGGM19}, and we have no conditions imposed on how we can degenerate $V$.
 Because the ambient stratum of the surface represented by $V$ is of genus zero, it is also isomorphic to $\mathcal{M}_{0,s}$.
 Given there are at least three upwards edges on $V$, there must also be at least one zero for the orders of singularities on the associated $k$-differential to sum to $-2k$.
 Thus $s \geq 4$, and there is a degeneration which brings together an arbitrary pair of singularities.
 In particular, there is a degeneration of $\Gamma'$ which collides the higher order poles corresponding to $a$ and $c$.
 On the new graph $\Gamma''$, there is a new vertex which has a new edge $d$ as its one downward edge to $V$ and $a$ and $c$ as its two upwards edges.
 Moreover, $V$ has one less upward edge and is still a post vertex because $a$, $b$, and $d$ form a simple cycle.
 We undegenerate all but the bottom level of $\Gamma''$ to create a new two-level graph in which $V$ is still a post vertex ($a$ gets collapsed, and $b$ and $d$ form a simple cycle).
 See Figure \ref{fig: procedure}.

-While observing the GkRC will still remains trivial throughout, we repeat this procedure of \begin{enumerate} \item choosing a pair of edges which connect $V$ to the same top level vertex, \item choosing an edge of this pair and an edge outside of this pair to collide, \item and undegenerating all but the bottom level \end{enumerate} until $V$ has only two upwards edges on a two-level graph $\bar{\Gamma}$.
+While observing the G$k$RC will still remains trivial throughout, we repeat this procedure of \begin{enumerate}[topsep=0pt] \item choosing a pair of edges which connect $V$ to the same top level vertex, \item choosing an edge of this pair and an edge outside of this pair to collide, \item and undegenerating all but the bottom level \end{enumerate} until $V$ has only two upwards edges on a two-level graph $\bar{\Gamma}$.
 Figure \ref{fig: procedure} demonstrates performing this procedure twice.
 Notice our choices avoid us colliding two edges which may be a lone pair connecting $V$ to another vertex.
 Therefore, $V$ remains a post vertex throughout.
 The connectivity of $\bar{\Gamma}$ implies there is a single vertex at the top.
 Since $b_1(\bar{\Gamma}) = 1$ and $V$ still represents a genus zero surface, the top level vertex represents a genus $g-1$ surface as desired.